OpenGenus/cosmos/code/operating_system/src/round_robin_scheduling/round_robin_c/README.md

 # Round robin scheduling in C

-Just compile the whole, launch the programm and follow the steps.
+Just compile the whole, launch the program and follow the steps.